State Derivative Normalization for Continuous-Time Deep Neural Networks: Experimental Results

 \textbf{Model Configuration.} We chose the fixed-step Runge-Kutta 4 \ac{ODE} solver.
 The network ${f_{_\mathrm{NN}}}( \cdot, \cdot )$ is chosen to consist of linear layers with matrices $A \in \mathbb{R}^{n_\mathrm{x} \times n_\mathrm{x}}$, $B \in \mathbb{R}^{n_\mathrm{x} \times n_\mathrm{u}}$ and two residual hidden layers with a Leaky ReLU activation function $\sigma( \cdot ) $ and $64$ hidden units for each layer.
 Weight matrices are denoted as $W_{(\cdot)}$ and bias terms as $b_{(\cdot)}$ with appropriate dimensions.
 Bias terms for the linear layer are disabled.
 An output network ${g_{_\mathrm{NN}}}( \cdot, \cdot )$ is also used with the same structure as the state network ${f_{_\mathrm{NN}}}( \cdot, \cdot )$.
 The overall \ac{NN} model can be written as:

+More details on the general model structure are given in \citep{schoukens2021improved, suykens1995nonlinear}.
 White box modeling of the \ac{CTS} would lead to $2$ states.
 Nevertheless, we set the number of states $n_\mathrm{x}=4$.
 It is observed that this results in better learning behavior.
 This is motivated by the effect of state augmentation \citep{Dupont.2019}, corresponding to the fact that increasing the state dimension allows to describe the system behavior with less complex nonlinearities involved (also expressed by the immersion concept in nonlinear system theory).
 The initial hidden states are obtained using a \emph{Deep Encoder Network} \citep{Beintema.2023} ${e_{_\mathrm{NN}}}( \cdot, \cdot )$ with $n_\mathrm{a} = n_\mathrm{b} = 5$.
 Weight matrices are initialized with a small random number chosen from a uniform distribution $\mathcal{U}[-0.01, 0.01]$, while bias terms are initialized to zero.
+The scalar normalization is initialized with $1$ and the vectorized normalization with $1/{n_\mathrm{x}}$.
 A barrier function $L_\mathrm{N}$ is applied to the linear layer $A$ of the state network to ensure negative definiteness \citep{Weigand.2021b}.
 This barrier minimizes drifts over long simulation horizons and is estimated using the differentiable Sylvester Criterion.
 Furthermore, we apply a \ac{DAE} network

 to account for the hard state saturation, which is trained using an additional penalty function $L_\mathrm{D}$.
 It does not affect the forward model evaluation.
 The optimization problem is given by

 with $\lambda_\mathrm{N} = 10^{12}$ and $\lambda_\mathrm{D} = 10^3$.
 The bar notation $x_{k+j|k}$ reads as "The simulated state at $x_{k+j}$ starting at $k$ with initial state $x_{k|k}$".
 The notation $\| \cdot \|_2^2$ stands for the squared Euclidean norm.
 The sampling time is $T_\mathrm{s}=4$ s.